NikhailKazak/COMP4900E_Project/README.md

     * Necessary installs listed below:
         * pip3 install pqcrypto
             * Note: pqcrypto needs to be built on your local system as described in the .yml file for the lib to work.
 Just pip installing won't work

+April 2, Notes:
+* Changes by Nikhail:
+    * Made changes in ./Example folder